pygame/pygame/docs/reST/ref/freetype.rst

    | :sg:`SysFont(name, size, bold=False, italic=False) -> Font`

    Return a new Font object that is loaded from the system fonts.
 The font will match the requested *bold* and *italic* flags.
-If a suitable system font is not found, a default, Pygame, is returned instead.
-The font *name* can be a comma separated list of font names to search for.
+If a suitable system font is not found this will fall back on loading the default pygame font.
+The font *name* can also be a list of font names or a string of comma-separated font names to search for.

 .. function:: get_default_font